AnalRazvalitel/Colemak-DHk-ANSI/README.md

 Colemak-QWERTY-Ctrl
 ===================

-A Colemak version of the Mac OS X "Dvorak - QWERTY ⌘" keyboard layout, for Windows.
+A Colemak DHk ANSI version of the Mac OS X "Dvorak - QWERTY ⌘" keyboard layout, for Windows.

 Includes support for using Caps Lock as Backspace.